-\textbf{Our Method with Ground Truth 2D Inputs.} We report the performance of our method using ground-truth keypoints and silhouettes.
+\textbf{Experiments with Ground Truth 2D Inputs.} We also report the performance of the proposed method using ground-truth keypoints and silhouettes.
 The results are shown in Table \ref{tab:groundtruth}.
-Compared with noisy 2D keypoint detections and silhouettes, using ground-truth 2D inputs improve the accuracy by a large margin.
-This indicates that if equipped with a better 2D keypoint detector and silhouette segmentation method, much better results will be yielded.
+Compared with noisy 2D keypoint detection and silhouette, the input of 2D ground-truth improves the accuracy by a large margin.
+This indicates that if the proposed framework is equipped with a better 2D keypoint detector and silhouette segmentation method, much better results will be obtained.

-We also evaluate the effects of using different percentage of data for inter-person occlusion synthesis.
+We also evaluate the effects of using different percentages of data for inter-person occlusion synthesis.
 40, 80 and 100 percentage of the data are processed respectively, and the corresponding results are compared in Table \ref{percentage}.
 Using 100 percentage of training data to synthesize occlusions, the best accuracy is achieved on the 3DPW dataset.
 This reasons well since occlusions are extremely common in 3DPW.

 In the 2D keypoint detector, each joint prediction is associated with a confidence score.
 When the predicted confidence score is above a threshold, the joint is considered detected correctly.
 The keypoints with confidence lower than the threshold are removed.
 We test the effects of adjusting the confidence threshold.
 The results on 3DPW are shown in Table \ref{confidence}.
 For samples with severe occlusions, by removing the poorly detected 2D keypoints properly, better results are achieved.
-The line chart about the MPJPE\_PA is shown in Fig.\ref{fig:confidence}.
+The line chart about the MPJPE\_PA is shown in Fig. \ref{fig:confidence}.
 Empirically, setting the threshold to be 0.4 yields the best performance.